Numerical computations on the zeros of the Euler double zeta-function II: Introduction

-which has been investigated quite extensively from various aspects.
+In order to understand the analytic properties of \eqref{1-2}, it is very important to study the behavior of its zeros and singularities.
+It is already known that possible singularities of \eqref{1-2} are located only on the set $S_r$, which is the union of hyperplanes in $\mathbb{C}^r$ defined by

+(see \cite{AET}, \cite{MatJNT}).
 However, the distribution of the zeros of \eqref{1-2} has not been, except for the classical case of $r=1$ (that is the case of the Riemann zeta-function $\zeta(s)$), studied in detail.
-In order to understand the analytic properties of \eqref{1-2}, it is very important to study the behavior of its zeros.
 The aim of the present series of papers is to study the behavior of the zeros of \eqref{1-1}, the simplest case (except for the case $r=1$), from the viewpoint of numerical computations.

 In \cite{MatSho14}, we considered the situation when $s_1=s_2(=s)$.
-Then $\zeta_2(s,s)$ is a function of one variable, so we can study the distribution of the zeros of $\zeta_2(s,s)$ in a way analogous to the case of the Riemann zeta-function.
+Then $\zeta_2(s,s)$ is a function of one variable, so we can study the distribution of the zeros of $\zeta_2(s,s)$ in a way analogous to the case of $\zeta(s)$.
 Unlike the case of $\zeta(s)$, the function $\zeta_2(s,s)$ does not satisfy the analogue of the Riemann hypothesis.
 We found a lot of zeros in the strip $0\leq \Re s\leq 1$ off the line $\Re s=1/2$, or even outside that strip (see \cite[Observation 1]{MatSho14} and \cite[Figure 1]{MatSho14}).
-We pointed out that the distribution of those zeros is similar, not to that of $\zeta(s)$, but rather, to that of Hurwitz zeta-functions.
+We pointed out that the distribution of those zeros is similar, not to the case of $\zeta(s)$, but rather, to the case of Hurwitz zeta-functions.

-Inspired by \cite{MatSho14}, Ikeda and Matsuoka proved several theoretical results on the distribution of the zeros of $\zeta_2(s,s)$ in \cite{IkeMat}.

 In the present paper, we consider the general situation, when $s_1$ and $s_2$ are moving independently.
-Then $\zeta_2(s_1,s_2)$ is a function of two variables, so its zeros are not isolated points, but they form analytic sets, which we call zero-sets.
+The zeros of $\zeta_2(s_1,s_2)$, as a function of two variables, are not isolated points.
+They form analytic sets in $\mathbb{C}^2$, which we call {\it zero-sets}.
 We carry out numerical computations in order to trace the behavior of such zero-sets.
-Our basic strategy is to begin with the zeros of $\zeta_2(s,s)$ discovered in \cite{MatSho14}, and study the behavior of zero-sets of $\zeta_2(s_1,s_2)$ around those zeros.
-Then we consider the asymptotic situation of those zero-sets when, for example, $|s_1-s_2|$ becomes large, or $s_2\to 0$, or $|s_1| \to \infty$.
-We observe that some zero-sets approach the points with $s_2=0$, while other zero-sets approach the points which are solutions of $\zeta(s_2)=1$.
+Mainly we consider the asymptotic situation of those zero-sets when, for example, $|s_1-s_2|$ becomes large, or $s_2\to 0$, or $|s_1| \to \infty$.
+We observe that some zero-sets approach the points $(s_1,s_2)$ with $s_2=0$, while other zero-sets approach the points $(s_1,s_2)$ where $s_2$ are solutions of $\zeta(s_2)=1$.